Simspace/island/README.md

       pure1 :: (forall x. f x) -> s f a ap1   :: (forall x. f x -> g x -> h x) -> s f a -> s g a -> s h a

+The other shapes all have a corresponding product shape into which they can be cast in order to use Applicative1.

+    class Productizable s where
+      type Productized s
+      productize :: (forall x.
+Maybe (f x) -> g x) -> s f a -> Productized s g a

 We will of course also implement operations for Structured and CoStructured, as soon as we figure out what those shapes look like :)